DeepSkyDad/AF1/README.md

 # Deep Sky Dad AF1

+ASCOM supported budget autofocuser, designed in November 2018.

 Based on Arduino Nano and MP6500 stepper driver.

-Details coming soon.
+Stay tuned for custom designed PCB, housing STL, indilib and more!